 - 1. Forest Projects must maintain or increase standing live carbon stocks over the project life, as described in Section 3.9.3. - 2.
-Forest Projects must show verified progress (verified at scheduled site verifications) towards native tree species composition and distribution consistent with the forest type and forest soils native to the Assessment Area. - Forest Projects must manage the distribution of habitat/age classes and structural elements to support functional habitat for locally native plant and wildlife species naturally occurring in the Project Area.
+Forest Projects must show verified progress (verified at scheduled site verifications) towards native tree species composition and distribution consistent with the forest type and forest soils native to the Assessment Area. - 3.
+Forest Projects must manage the distribution of habitat/age classes and structural elements to support functional habitat for locally native plant and wildlife species naturally occurring in the Project Area, as specified in Table 3.2 and Section 3.9.4 below.